happyleavesaoc/python-firetv/README.md

 ## Features

 `firetv` can detect device state and issue a number of actions.
+It can also get the running state of user apps.

 ### Detected States